dgp1130/rules_prerender/README.md

 (not totally sure if it applies to `ibazel` though).

 You can also use `npm run build` and `npm test` to build and test everything.
+`npm test` also tests external workspaces used as test cases which would normally be skipped by `bazel test //...`.

 ## Testing